-You can apply yourself to the Tribunal once at any time in the first six months you are kept in hospital after your community treatment order was revoked.
-You may then apply once at any time during the second six months, and then once during every year that you are kept in hospital after that.
+You and your nearest relative can both apply to the Tribunal yourselves once at any time in the first six months you are kept in hospital after your community treatment order is revoked.
+You may then both apply once at any time during the second six months, and then once during every year that you are kept in hospital after that.